InceptionTime: Finding AlexNet for Time Series Classification: Conclusion

 \section{Conclusion}

 Deep learning for time series classification still lags behind neural networks for image recognition in terms of experimental studies and architectural designs.
 In this paper, we fill this gap by introducing \ourmethod{}, inspired by the recent success of Inception-based networks for various computer vision tasks.
 We ensemble these networks to produce new state-of-the-art results for TSC on the 85 datasets of the UCR archive.
 Our approach is highly scalable, two orders of magnitude faster than current state-of-the-art models such as HIVE-COTE.
 The magnitude of this speed up is consistent across both Big Data TSC repositories as well as longer time series with high sampling rate.
 We further investigate the effects on overall accuracy of various hyperparameters of the CNN architecture.
 For these, we go far beyond the standard practices for image data, and design networks with long filters.
-We look at these by using a simulated dataset and frame our investigation in terms of the definition of the receptive field for a CNN for TSC.
-In the future, we would like to explore how to design deep neural networks for multivariate TSC while investigating more recent architectural advancements that are being published each year for computer vision tasks.
+We look at these by using a simulated dataset and frame our investigation in terms of the definition of the receptive field for a CNN for TSC. \revisionn{Finally, although \ourmethod{} can be extended straightforwardly to multivariate data~\citep{ismailfawaz2018deep}, we would like to further explore applying to multivariate TSC the many architectural advancements in deep neural networks that are being published each year for computer vision tasks.}